Media Propaganda Scores

 How does Gen Us measure media bias?

-Every story analyzed by Gen Us goes through our multi-agent pipeline: a bias detector identifies loaded language, missing context, ownership conflicts, and narrative framing techniques.
+Every story reviewed by Gen Us is evaluated for loaded language, missing context, ownership conflicts, and narrative framing techniques.
 Each story receives a propaganda score from 0-100.
 The scores on this page are averages across all stories we've analyzed from each outlet.
 This is original data that only Gen Us produces.

 What is a propaganda score?

 The Gen Us propaganda score (0-100) measures how much a news story relies on manipulation techniques rather than straightforward reporting.
 Scores below 30 indicate mostly factual reporting.
 Scores of 30-50 indicate moderate use of framing or loaded language.
 Scores above 50 indicate significant propaganda techniques.
 Scores above 70 are flagged as high propaganda.
-The score is generated by AI analysis of loaded language, missing context, selective framing, and hypocrisy.
+The score is based on loaded language, missing context, selective framing, and hypocrisy.

 Is this data available anywhere else?

-No. Gen Us propaganda scores are generated by our proprietary multi-agent analysis pipeline.
+No. Gen Us propaganda scores are generated by our proprietary editorial scoring methodology.
 No other outlet or media watchdog produces this specific data.
 While organizations like AllSides and Ad Fontes Media rate media bias on a left-right spectrum, our scores measure propaganda techniques specifically — a fundamentally different approach.